 The remaining 15% gets held in reserve and subjected to fees until your customer pays their invoice off.

 From that 15%, the financing company first deducts a processing fee— often around 3%.
 They’ll then charge a “factor fee” that is calculated based on how long it takes for your customer to pay up (usually compounded weekly.)

-For example, many lenders charge 1% each week until payment.
+For example, some lenders charge 1% each week until payment.

-Eventually you should receive that extra 15% minus fees— that’s the price you’re choosing to pay for cash now instead of whenever the customer can complete your invoice.
+Eventually, you could receive that extra 15% minus fees— that’s the price you’re choosing to pay for cash now instead of whenever the customer can complete your invoice.

 As you can see, interest rates, annual percentage rates, and factor rates mean different things.

 But there are some similarities in the way they are calculated.

 In every situation, the lender will review certain characteristics of your business to decide what kind of interest rate or factor rate to charge you, including:

 - Business bank statements and tax returns

 - General health of the business, which includes credit card processing statements (especially helpful for factoring finance options)